When it comes to the best carry on backpack, there are a few things you need to know…

 Over the years, we’ve looked at a ton of camera backpacks, yet we always come back to the LowePro.

 This bag can safely and securely fit 2 DSLR’s, up to 8 lenses, and a laptop.
-The design is impressive, as the bag allows for customization, so you can create compartments personalized for your photography needs.
+The design is impressive, as the bag allows for customisation, so you can create compartments personalised for your photography needs.
+If you combine that with some packing cubes for your clothing, you can easily have a super organised bag that will hold all your gear.

 The LowePro 450 comes at a hefty price tag, but it’s worth it.
 Not only do you get this amazing camera bag, but it also comes with a bunch of accessories including a bottle pouch, and a rain case.
 If you are looking for the best carry on camera backpack – this is it!